The timeless account of

 left rotation ability is high.
 Such hearing loss after a cervical spine injury

 is more usual in men.
-(3) Further, there is evidence
+(3) Further, there is indication

 of interaction between the somatosensory and auditory brainstem structures, a